Cheddar vs Colby: Comparing Origins, Flavour & Texture

 Ageing Cheddar enhances its complexity, creating tangy, nutty notes and, in mature Cheddar, a slightly crumbly texture.
 The length of ageing produces a range of flavours, from mild to earthy, offering a versatility that has made Cheddar a staple around the world.

 As for Colby, it skips the cheddaring step, giving it a softer and more open texture.
 After curds are cut and heated, they are washed in cold water.
-This curd-washing technique, unusual in traditional cheesemaking, removes some lactose and reduces acidity, leading to a milder, slightly sweet flavour.
+This curd-washing technique removes some lactose and reduces acidity, leading to a milder, slightly sweet flavour.
 The curds are then gently stirred and kept moist, which preserves Colby’s softer texture and creamy consistency.

 Once washed and lightly stirred, the curds are salted, pressed into moulds, and shaped.
 Unlike Cheddar, Colby is usually not aged beyond a few months, as it’s intended to be enjoyed fresh and mild.
 This short ageing period keeps Colby’s texture moist and elastic, with a taste that remains gentle and approachable—perfect for melting and snacking.